SHSSCPG131/jaguu/README.md

 ### Testing Handlers

-Testing handlers in a Go web application is straightforward, and _mux_ doesn't complicate this any further.
+Testing handlers in a Go web application is straightforward, and _mux_ doesn't complicate this any furtheamit.
 Given two files: `endpoints.go` and `endpoints_test.go`, here's how we'd test an application using _mux_.

 First, our simple HTTP handler: